CiprianFlorin-Ifrim/RPixelGame_led_animations/README.md

 There are different animations and sounds based on the activities happening in the game, all visible through the OPC simulator.

+NOTE: IN THE DEMO VIDEO, THE SOUNDS FOR THE GAME ARE NOT RECORDED BY ZOOM (for some reason)!

 CHANGELOG:

 Version 0.1:
 - created .py file
 - added backgroud and defined LED positions for 1 heart